tinymce/tinymce-docs/advanced/contributing-docs.md

 keywords: opensource oss contributors lgpl docs dox
 ---

-If helping developers build great stuff by getting them in and out of technical documentation as quickly as possible makes you excited, this page is for you.
+This page outlines how you can contribute to this documentation and help developers build great stuff!

 ## How to contribute to TinyMCE's documentation

-**tl;dr** Here's a quick way to improve the docs if you find an error or would like to suggest an improvement: in the footer of every page you'll see the text "Was this article helpful?"
-Click "no", click the "opening an issue" link and voila you can submit a GitHub issue.
+**TL;DR** A quick way to improve the docs is to click the "Was this article helpful?" and select "no".
+Then if you want to help more click the "opening an issue" link and submit a GitHub issue.

 ### So, how can you help?

 We welcome people with technical writing experience to help make TinyMCE's docs as useful to our community as possible.
 You don't need to be an expert developer to contribute, but a basic understanding of software development is helpful.

 What is more important is your ability to articulate complex ideas simply.
-Our goal is to help developers understand TinyMCE functionality as quickly as possible so that they can get back to building great stuff.
+Our goal is to help developers understand TinyMCE functionality as quickly as possible, so that they can build great stuff.

 If that sounds like something you are into, branch the [docs GitHub repository](https://github.com/tinymce/tinymce-docs) and submit a PR, or reach out to the [TinyMCE docs team](mailto:marketing@ephox.com) if you have a specific question.